Passion, Knowledge & Experience

 - whether the allegations are true or not - they are simply not criminal.

 I've also seen EWOC cases where parents fell asleep during the afternoon, and their toddlers wandered outside only to be found by a neighbor.
 Is that reckless on the part of the parent?
 Maybe.
 But is it criminal?
-I know that my son made it two feet out the side door one January back when he was only 3.
+I know that my son made it two feet out the side door one January back when he was only three years old.
 His mother and I were both awake, but he moved pretty quickly.
 Should we have been charged with a crime if a neighbor saw him before we did?